winhamwr/django-php-bridge/README.rst

 The session table you use needs to be compatible with the schema that Django expects.
-The exact SQL to create the table will vary, but the Django Docs on the `sql command`_ show us an easy way to obtain the SQL from your django project by running::
+The exact SQL to create the table will vary, but the Django Docs on the `sql command`_ show us an easy way to obtain the SQL from your Django project by running::

   $ django-admin.py sql sessions